Jahanvi008/InvoiceGenerator/README.md

 ### Header & Item Details
 - **Header Section:** Easily add provider company name, company address, billed company name, company address, invoice number, invoice date, and due date.
-- **Table Section:** Add and manage item details like item name, item description, quantity/No. of hours, price/Rate per hour, and subtotal.
+- **Table Section:** Add and manage item details like item name, description, quantity/No. of hours, price/Rate per hour, and subtotal.
+The data can also be sorted in ascending or descending order based on any of the columns by clicking on the header of that column.
-- **Calculations:** Option to calculate subtotals of all items' in real-time.
+- **Calculations:** Option to calculate subtotals of all items in real time.
 - **Row Management:** Easily delete individual rows, update any cell, and add multiple rows.
 - **PDF Generation:** Generate a PDF of the invoice with all entered information.

 ### Next Steps

-I'm actively working on enhancing the functionalities of Invoice Generator app.
+I'm actively working on enhancing the functionalities of the Invoice Generator app.
 Here's the current roadmap for the next steps:

 - **Separating Item and Service Invoices:** I'm in the process of implementing a feature that will allow users to choose between creating itemized invoices or service-based invoices.
 This separation will provide users with a tailored experience, enabling them to generate invoices specific to their business needs.
-  - *Step 1*: Creating separate sections or templates for item invoices and service invoices.
+  - *Step 1*: Create separate sections or templates for item invoices and service invoices.
-  - *Step 2*: Developing user-friendly interfaces for entering item details or service descriptions.
+  - *Step 2*: Develop user-friendly interfaces for entering item details or service descriptions.
   - *Step 3*: Enabling users to customize the appearance and content of both invoice types.
   - *Step 4*: Implementing logic for calculating totals, taxes, and subtotals based on the selected invoice type.
   - *Step 5*: Ensuring that generated PDF invoices reflect the chosen invoice type and contain relevant details.

 - **Adding a Total Button:** I'm also in the process of adding a "Total" button, which, when clicked, will calculate and display the total of all items or services entered.
 This feature will provide users with a quick summary of the invoice's total amount, enhancing clarity.

-- **Integrate react-datepicker:** I'm considering the integration of the `react-datepicker` module to enable users to conveniently select invoice date and due date directly from a calendar.
+- **Integrate react-datepicker:** I'm considering the integration of the `react-datepicker` module to enable users to conveniently select invoice dates and due dates directly from a calendar.
 This will improve user experience and ensure accurate date selection.

 - **Database Integration:** As part of the long-term plan, I'm exploring options for integrating a database to store all generated invoices.
 This addition will empower users to access and manage their past invoices, supporting their ongoing business operations.